Seattle and Bellevue Child Custody Attorney

 The good news in contested child custody situations is that our attorneys have helped many, many clients through this process.
 Most parents have become decidedly stronger people as a result.
 We often run into former clients and literally do a double-take, as they look happier and are clearly more in charge of their lives.
 Hang tight; this could be you down the road.

-Amanda DuBois, Monica Cary and Lucia Levias have extensive experience in child custody cases.
-If you'd like to schedule a consultation, please call our Seattle office at (206) 547-1486 or our Bellevue office at (425) 279-7863.
+Amanda DuBois, Monica Cary and Lucia Levias have extensive experience in custody cases.
+If you’d like to schedule a consultation with our child custody attorneys, please call our Seattle office at (206) 547-1486 or our Bellevue office at (425) 279-7863.

 Learn more about child custody and visitation